100mslive/100ms-flutter/sample apps/one_to_one_callkit/README.md

 flutter pub get
 ```

-> Note 🔑: The app utilizes the `callkit-ui` branch from the `hms_room_kit` repository instead of the published package to integrate a customized calling interface, showcasing the flexibility and collaborative nature of open-source development.
+> Note 🔑: The app utilizes the `callkit-ui` branch from the `hms_room_kit` repository instead of the published package to integrate a customized calling interface.

-4. Set up Firebase for push notifications, google sign-in, and cloud functions.
+4. Set up Firebase for Push Notifications, Google Sign-in, and Cloud functions.
 Add `GoogleService-Info.plist` to the `ios/Runner` directory and `google-services.json` to `android/app` directory.

 5. Create a 100ms account, and setup below templates:

     - Audio Room Template
     - Video Room Template

-    In the above templates make sure having two roles `speaker` and `listener` with permissions to `publish` and `subscribe` each other.
-Also, ensure that both have `end room` and `room state` permissions.
+    In the above templates, ensure two roles are `speaker` and `listener` with permissions to `publish` and `subscribe` to each other.
+Also, ensure both roles have `end room` and `room state` permissions.

 | Listener | Speaker |
 |----------|---------|